nextsimdg/grid/README.md

 #### Reminder

 NEMO uses the Arakawa C-grid formalism with *squarish* meshes.
-As such, the point at the very center of a given mesh is the `T-point`, points defining the 4 corners of mesh are `F-points`.
+As such, the point at the very center of a given mesh is the `T-point`, while points that define the 4 corners of the mesh are `F-points`.

 <p align="center">
   <img width="200" src="https://github.com/nextsimdg/grid/blob/main/figs/Grid-cell_p.svg">